Thai Turkey Lettuce Wraps (Lean & Fresh)

 Essential Equipment Guide

-Wok or Large Skillet: A wok is essential for achieving authentic stir-fry results due to its shape, which allows for even cooking and quick heat distribution.
-If unavailable, a large skillet can work, but ensure it has a non-stick surface and can handle high heat.
+Wok or Large Skillet: A wok is essential for achieving the authentic stir-fry flavor due to its ability to distribute heat evenly.
+A large skillet can be an alternative, but ensure it has high sides to prevent spillage.

 Ingredients